pcroch/lunch-picker-api/README.md

 to do lsit:

-adding initiliaze to lunches controller
+adding initiliaze to lunches controller bu sing the lunc-params metho???